MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/includes/2-create-aks-cluster.md

 [//]: # (This first paragraph will pull your reader into the unit.
 Try and relate the intro to the scenario from the introduction unit.)

-Now let's see some of the concepts behind Kubernetes and how we can better understand them.
+Let's see some of the concepts behind Kubernetes and how we can better understand them.

-## Kubernetes Clusters
+## Kubernetes clusters

 [//]: # (You're mentioning - clusters, nodes, orchestration, and benefits.
 However, you only mention one benefit.
 What is the core take away from this section that is important to the reader?
 To me, it seems the core concept is that a cluster is made up of nodes, and, therefore, I need to know about the correct configuration.
 Orchestration and benefits are covered in prerequisite material.)